OData/odata.net/tools/perf/ResultsComparer/README.md

 dotnet run -- --type vsFuncAllocs --base C:\reports\MemoryUsageBefore.txt --diff C:\reports\MemoryUsageAfter.txt
 ```

-By default the "Count" metric is used for the comparison, but you can change the metric used by passing one of the following to the `--metric` option:
+By default the "Count" metric is used for the comparison, but you can change the metric used by passing one of the following to the `--metric` options:
 - `Count`: Count of instances in memory
 - `Size`: Size in bytes
 - `Bytes`: Size in bytes (same as previous)